Maude’s Choice

 “It was just coincidence,” says Spilman about the crossover.
 He didn’t know about the museum show when he chose his artists.
 His goal for the MKAC show was to bring in artists whose work adds to the visual culture of Lane County.

 Visual Magic at the museum displays a large number of artists, but most are represented by just one work.
-The show at MKAC displays numerous artworks by each participant, giving us the chance to become more familiar with who they are as artist.
+The show at MKAC displays numerous artworks by each participant, giving us the chance to become more familiar with who they are as artists.

 Spilman has known the Lane 5 to varying degrees; he has spent time with them, been to some of their homes, and has seen their work evolve over the past 25 to 50 years.
 Some have changed their approach more than others, but all have in common — besides their connection to the center and Lane County — abilities that Spilman admires.